PracHub

 • Write runnable code, not pseudocode.
 Amazon evaluates correctness and readability, so use clear naming, handle edge cases, and talk through tests as you go.

 • Treat the OA as broader than a coding screen.
-For SDE II especially, prepare for coding, system-thinking, and work-style components rather than assuming it is just two algorithm questions.
+Prepare for coding and work-style components rather than assuming it's just algorithm questions.

-• Prepare for follow-up questions.
-Amazon interviewers often ask why you chose a path, what failed, what you would change now, and how you knew your decision was right, so your examples and designs need real depth.
+• Prepare for follow-ups.
+Interviewers often ask why you chose a path, what failed, what you'd change now, and how you knew a decision was right — so your examples and designs need real depth.

 Frequently Asked Questions